steinrue/diplo_locus/README.md

 # `diplo-locus`: A lightweight toolkit for inference and simulation of time-series genetic data under general diploid selection

-This repository hosts Python CLI tool (`DiploLocus`) and python package (`diplo_locus`) for simulating and computing log-likelihoods for time series genetic data based on the diploid Wright-Fisher diffusion.
+This repository hosts a Python CLI tool (`DiploLocus`) and python package (`diplo_locus`) that can be used to compute log-likelihoods for time series genetic data based on the diploid Wright-Fisher diffusion, as well as simulate such data.

 To cite our application, use the reference:

->   Cheng, X. and Steinruecken, M. (2023) diplo-locus: A lightweight toolkit for inference and simulation of time-series genetic data under general diploid selection. bioarxiv: https://doi.org/10.1101/2023.10.12.562101
+>   Cheng, X. and Steinruecken, M. (2023) diplo-locus: A lightweight toolkit for inference and simulation of time-series genetic data under general diploid selection. https://doi.org/10.1101%2F2023.10.12.562101

 --------------------